phaethonp/phaethonp/YotaStamou_CV_Founder.md

 **"The Future of Money Newsletter"** <br>
-* Summary: As the founder and driving force behind "The Future of Money" newsletter, I am dedicated to providing insights and updates on the evolving landscape of finance.
-Leveraging my expertise and network, I curate content that sheds light on the latest trends, innovations, and challenges in the financial world.
-My commitment lies in delivering valuable information to our readers, ensuring they stay informed and ahead of the curve.<br>
+* Summary: A bi-weekly publication that sheds light on the latest trends, innovations, and challenges in finance.
+With an average of 500 views per issue and collaborations with industry leaders like The Banker, the newsletter is a beacon for financial professionals seeking clarity in a complex world.<br>

 * Publication Frequency: 2-3 times a week<br>